 After each petition:

-P: Lord, in Your mercy,
+P: Lord, in your mercy,

-C: hear our prayers.
+C: hear our prayer.

-C: Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
 Amen.

-Preface page 160 in the hymnal
+Preface page 194 in the hymnal

 P: The Lord be with you.

-C: ♪ And also with you.
+C: ♪ And with thy spirit.

 P: Lift up your hearts.